ibm-cloud-docs/openwhisk/services.md

    ```
    {: screen}

-   In this example, the credentials for the Composer service, along with any other credentials for other service types belong to a parameter named `__bx_creds`.
+   In this example, the credentials for the `composer` service, along with any other credentials for other service types belong to a parameter called `__bx_creds`.
 The action code can access the necessary information by getting the `__bx_creds` parameter.

 For more information about passing parameters to an action or package, see [Binding parameters to actions](/docs/openwhisk?topic=cloud-functions-actions#actions_params).

 ## Unbinding services from actions
 {: #services_unbind}